Insulin aspart (rys)

 - Hypoglycaemia: Hypoglycaemia is the most common adverse effect of insulins.
 As with all insulins, particular caution (including intensified blood glucose monitoring) should be exercised in individuals who are at greater risk of clinically significant sequelae from hypoglycaemic episodes.

-Note: Diabetes MedsCheck with counselling on side effect profile.
-Hypoglycaemia is part of side effect profile and when happening regularly, consider referral to healthcare team for adjustment of dose.
-Referral to healthcare team for support in managing hypoglycaemia and blood glucose monitoring.
+Note: Diabetes MedsCheck with counselling on side effect profile Hypoglycaemia is part of the side effect profile and if happening regularly consider referral to healthcare team for adjustment of dose.
+Referral for blood glucose monitoring and support in managing hypoglycaemia.
 Regular blood glucose monitoring is essential in individuals on intensive insulin therapy and when there is a change in insulin type or dose.

 - Hyperglycaemia - Inadequate dosing or discontinuation of treatment, especially in type 1 diabetes, may lead to hyperglycaemia and diabetic ketoacidosis.
 The first symptoms of hyperglycaemia usually developed gradually, over a period of hours or days.
 They include nausea, vomiting, drowsiness, flushed dry skin, dry mouth, increased frequency of urination, thirst, and loss of appetite as well as acetone breath.
 Untreated hyperglycaemic events maybe life threatening.